-The Senior Program Director conducts orientation group for the male residents, while the Case Manager in the female facility conducts orientation group for the female residents.
-The auditor was able to interview both during the onsite visit.
-The female resident group facilitator states that she provides the residents with a PREA pamphlet (rape crisis information), materials containing information on PREA, reporting options, how to keep safe, confidentiality, and the handbook.
-She states that she has not had a resident that has needed additional assistance (interpretive services or auxiliary aids).
+The Supportive Services Manager (SSM) facility conducts orientation group for the residents.
+The auditor was able to interview the SSM during the onsite visit.
+The SSM states that she provides the residents with a PREA pamphlet (rape crisis information), materials containing information on PREA, reporting options, how to keep safe, confidentiality, and the handbook.
+She states that she has had one resident recently who needed assistance with reading the material.
+She provides one on one assistance with any resident that needs extra help.
+She reports that she has not had a resident that has needed additional assistance with interpretive services or auxiliary aids.
 She reports that she would receive notice from intake personnel if she would need to obtain assistance for a resident that was limited English proficient, deaf or hard of hearing, blind, or some other cognitive or physical disability that would prevent them from benefiting from the facility's efforts to prevent, detect, and respond to incidents of sexual abuse and sexual harassment.